 After that, you’ll be given a second survey to complete the child’s physical and mental well-being after starting the magnetic therapy.
 Your kid needs to do monthly check-ups until the pectus excavatum deformity is fully repaired.

-Also, the doctors will suggest your child to start a daily journal to write how many hours in a day it is wearing the Magnatract brace.
+Also, the doctors suggest your child start a daily journal to write how many hours a day it is wearing the Magnatract brace.

 18 – 24 Months After First Surgery

-After the deformity is corrected (usually in 18 to 24 months), your kid needs to do another CT scan of the chest to record the outcome.
+After the deformity is corrected (usually in 18 to 24 months), your kid needs to do another chest CT scan to record the outcome.
 Then, the internal Magnimplant will be removed from your child’s breastbone in a surgical procedure.

 The magnet removal operation is similar to the implantation surgery.
 It is minimally invasive, and your kid can go home the very same day.

 After the magnet is removed, your child will need to visit the surgeon’s office for a physical examination.
 Your kid needs another EKG and CT scan to re-measure the pectus excavatum Haller Index one month after magnet extraction.

 Again, your kid will be given a survey about their physical and mental well-being.

 After undergoing the 3MP, your child will be asked to do continuing check-ups every six months.